darklang/dark/docs/emergency-login.md

 To use:
 - you will need the cookie-inspector extension installed: https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn
+- You'll need to be on darklang.com (or darklang.localhost, for local env login) for the following steps
 - open the dev console, go to the Cookies tab, right click the table and select Add Cookie
 - Name = `__session`, Value and Domain are printed by the script above